-Han was a featured soloist at the National and Regional Conventions of the American Guild of Organists held in New Haven Connecticut (2015), Nashville, Tennessee (2012), in Sarasota, Florida (2010), and in Atlanta, Georgia (2007), the Young Virtuosi Festival held at Wesleyan University, Connecticut, Colorado State University, and the White Mountain Musical Arts Bach Festival in New Hampshire.
+Han was a featured soloist at the National Convention of the American Guild of Organists held in Nashville, Tennessee in 2012.
+She was a featured artist at the Regional Convention of the AGO held in Cedar Rapids, Iowa (2017), New Haven, Connecticut (2015), Atlanta, Georgia (2007), the Winter Conclave of the AGO held in Sarasota, Florida, (2010); the Young Virtuosi Festival held at Wesleyan University, Connecticut, Colorado State University, Colorado, and the White Mountain Musical Arts Bach Festival in New Hampshire.

-Ahreum has appeared as a solo recitalist at the Kimmel Center’s Verizon Hall (Philadelphia), Longwood Gardens, (Kennett Square, Pennsylvania), St. Bartholomew’s Church and Trinity Church, Wall Street (NYC), Princeton University Chapel (Princeton, New Jersey), Memorial Chapel at Harvard University (Boston), Ocean Grove Auditorium (Ocean Grove, New Jersey), Spivey Hall (Morrow, Georgia), St. Philip’s Cathedral (Atlanta), Broadway Baptist Church (Fort Worth), Merrill Auditorium (Portland, Maine.
+Han has appeared as a solo recitalist in major venues include the Kimmel Center’s Verizon Hall (Philadelphia); Riverside Church, St. Bartholomew’s Church, and Trinity Church, Wall Street (NYC); Princeton University Chapel; Memorial Chapel at Harvard University (Boston); Ocean Grove Auditorium (Ocean Grove, New Jersey), St. Philip’s Cathedral (Atlanta), Broadway Baptist Church (Fort Worth), Merrill Auditorium (Portland, Maine.
 She has appeared as organ soloist with the Curtis Symphony Orchestra at Kimmel Center and the University of Pennsylvania Orchestra at Irvine Auditorium.

-Ahreum has received top prizes from numerous competitions including the Oundle Award, undergraduate division of Westminster Choir College Scholarship Competition, the Charlotte Hoyt Bagnall Scholarship Competition, the Music Teachers National Association (MTNA) National Young Artist Performance Competition, the John Rodland Memorial Church Music Scholarship Competition, the Albert Schweitzer organ competition, the Carlean Neihart Organ Competition, the Edwin Seder prize at Yale Institute of Sacred Music, and the West Chester University Organ Competition.
+Han has received top prizes from numerous competitions including the Oundle Award, undergraduate division of Westminster Choir College Scholarship Competition, the Charlotte Hoyt Bagnall Scholarship Competition, the Music Teachers National Association (MTNA) National Young Artist Performance Competition, the John Rodland Memorial Church Music Scholarship Competition, the Albert Schweitzer organ competition, the Carlean Neihart Organ Competition, the Edwin Seder prize at Yale Institute of Sacred Music, and the West Chester University Organ Competition.
 Her live performances have been featured on the radio show PIPEDREAMS from American Public Media.